gantsign/molecule-wrapper/README.md

 Ansible, the Python Docker library and Molecule.

-You can also specify particular versions of Python, Ansible, the Python Docker library and Molecule by passing command line arguments:
+You can also specify particular versions of Python, Ansible, the Python Docker library and Molecule by passing command line arguments or setting environment
+variables:

 ```
 Additional options: